SchweizerischeBundesbahnen/matsim-sbb-extensions/README.md

 ## SwissRailRaptor

 **The SwissRailRaptor is now available directly in MATSim, starting with MATSim 12.0-SNAPSHOT.
-The documentation below still applies and is kept here for the moment.**
+The documentation below still applies and is kept here for the moment.
+For support, please us the [MATSim FAQ](https://github.com/matsim-org/matsim-code-examples/issues), to report issues, please use the [MATSim issue tracker](https://github.com/matsim-org/matsim-libs/issues) **